sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 This Green LED is a user-defined LED connected to D4 of the XBee.

 #### ASC
-This LED on the development board blinks when the Digi XBee® is registered to the cellular network.
+This LED on the development board blinks when the Digi XBee is registered to the cellular network.

 | Blink | Timing | Meaning |
 | --- | --- | --------- |